Relintai/rcpp_framework/Readme.md

 The `handle_request` method will set up request's middleware stack, and then it will call `request->next_stage();`.

-Note: the middlware stack might be removed later, as Request now contains a pointer to it's owner application.
+Note: the middleware stack might be removed later, as Request now contains a pointer to it's owner application.

 #### Middlewares